-- Impact of worldwide general economic conditions; - Industry conditions including changes in laws and regulations; - Increased competition; - The lack of availability of qualified personnel or management; - Availability of commodities and fluctuations in commodity prices; - Financial and operational performance of suppliers and customers; and - Foreign exchange or interest rate fluctuations.
+- The impact of worldwide general economic conditions; - Industry conditions including changes in laws and regulations; - The impact of ongoing COVID-19 pandemic; - The level of competition; - The lack of availability of qualified personnel or management; - The availability of commodities and fluctuations in commodity prices; - · Financial and operational performance of suppliers and customers; and - · Foreign exchange or interest rate fluctuations.

-CORPORATE STRUCTURE
+1. CORPORATE STRUCTURE